 During the anti-Japanese war, the Party conducted a rectification movement, a movement of Marxist education.
-Launched in 1942, it was a tremendous success.
-It was on this basis that the Enlarged Seventh Plenary Session of the Sixth Central Committee of the Party in 1945 adopted the Resolution on Certain Questions in the History of Our Party and soon afterwards the Party's Seventh National Congress was convened.
-These meetings summed up our historical experience and laid down our correct line, principles and policies for building a new-democratic New China, enabling the Party to attain an unprecedented ideological, political and organizational unity and solidarity.
-After the conclusion of the War of Resistance Against Japan, the Chiang Kai-shek government, with the aid of U.S. imperialism, flagrantly launched an all-out civil war, disregarding the just demand of our Party and the people of the whole country for peace and democracy.
-With the whole-hearted support of the people in all the Liberated Areas, with the powerful backing of the students' and workers' movements and the struggles of the people of various strata in the Kuomintang areas and with the active co-operation of the democratic parties and non-party democrats, our Party led the People's Liberation Army in fighting the three-year War of Liberation and, after the Liaoxi-Shenyang, Beiping-Tianjin and Huai-Hai campaigns and the successful crossing of the Changjiang (Yangtse) River, in wiping out a total of 8,000,000 Chiang Kai-shek troops.
+Launched in 1942. it was a tremendous success.
+It was on this basis that the Enlarged Seventh Plenary Session of the Sixth Central Committee of the Party in 1945 adopted the Resolution on Certain Questions in the History of Our Party and soon afterwards the Party's Seventh National Congress was con-These meetings summed up our historical experience and laid down our correct line, principles and policies for building a newdemocratic New China, enabling the Party to attain an unprecedented ideological, political and organizational unity and solidarity.
+After the conclusion of the War of Resistance Against Japan, the Chiang Kai-shek government, with the aid of US imperialism, flagrantly launched an all-out civil war, disregarding the just demand of our Party and the people of the whole country for peace and democracy.
+With the wholehearted support of the people in all the liberated areas, with the powerful backing of the students' and workers' movements and the struggles of the people of various strata in the Kuomintang areas and with the active cooperation of the democratic parties and nonparty democrats, our Party led the People's Liberation Army in fighting the three-year War of Liberation and, after the Liaoxi-Shenvang.
+Beiping-Tianjin and Huai-Hai campaigns and the successful crossing of the Changjiang (Yangtze) River, in wiping out a total of 8 million Chiang Kai-shek troops.
 The end result was the overthrow of the reactionary Kuomintang government and the establishment of the great People's Republic of China.
 The Chinese people had stood up.

-4. The victories gained in the twenty-eight years of struggle fully show that:

-1) Victory in the Chinese revolution was won under the guidance of Marxism-Leninism.
-Our Party had creatively applied the basic principles of Marxism-Leninism and integrated them with the concrete practice of the Chinese revolution.
+- 4. The victories gained in the 28 years of struggle fully show that: - 1) Victory in the Chinese revolution was won under the guidance of Marxism-Leninism.
+Our Party had creatively applied the basic tenets of Marxism-Leninism and integrated them with the concrete practice of the Chinese revolution.
 In this way, the great system of Mao Zedong Thought came into being and the correct path to victory for the Chinese revolution was charted.
 This is a major contribution to the development of Marxism-Leninism.